Skip to main content

 Use the trash-guides type when you need:

-• Custom formats with category organization
+• Custom formats organized into groups

 • Quality size definitions